 The consumables within the traps last on average around six months, so it’s usually only a couple of visits to the trap per year.

 Using a world-first CO2 powered mechanism the repeating rat trap uses pressure to fire a strong trigger, humanely and quickly killing a rodent.
 When the animal enters the trap, it’s placed in the right position for a kill, so you know it’s going to fire every time.
 Each CO2 canister can fire the trigger twenty-four times.

-This is combined with our long-life lure, developed specifically with rats in mind, the chocolate flavor and irresistible to rats and mice alike.
-It’s also non-toxic and safe around pets.
+This is combined with our long-life lure, developed specifically with rats in mind, the chocolate and nut butter flavors are irresistible to rats and mice alike.
+They're also non-toxic and safe around pets.

 Selfset or automatic, which is the best rat trap?

 Choosing between a self set snap trap and an automatic selfset rat trap is really a question of how you’re hoping to trap.
 Snap traps (either traditional or self-setting) are undoubtedly effective when used correctly, but fall short when it comes to the ability to take a hands-off approach.